Red-hot Cajuns women hoping to keep momentum rolling against familiar foe

 It’s more than just a hint of progress now.

-In sweeping Arkansas State two weeks ago, the Cajuns saw a 15-point lead in the fourth quarter disappear, before edging the Red Wolves 9-7 in the overtime period for the 67-65 overtime win.
+In sweeping Arkansas State two weeks ago, the Cajuns saw a 15-point lead in the fourth quarter disappear before edging the Red Wolves 9-7 in the overtime period for a 67-65 win.

 In the second game, UL’s defense stifled Arkansas State down the stretch for a 70-58 win.